Penn State basketball coach resigns after new allegations following ‘noose’ comments

-In a news conference Wednesday, Penn State Vice President for Intercollegiate Athletics Sandy Barbour did not provide details about the allegations, but clarified that they were “previously unknown” to the school and “independent, unrelated” to the July story.
+In a news conference Wednesday, Penn State Vice President for Intercollegiate Athletics Sandy Barbour did not provide details about the allegations but clarified that they were “previously unknown” to the school and “independent, unrelated” to the July story.

 “Anyone who has ever coached — especially at this level — knows the exceptional amount of energy and focus it takes to deliver each and every day.
 This has been an incredibly difficult year for me and my family, and we are in need of a break to reset and chart our path forward,” the 49-year-old Chambers, who had been at Penn State since 2011, said in a statement.
 “So, I’m taking a step back to prepare myself for the next 20 years.”